-In Smallfoot, though, it seems impossible to ignore the complete and beautiful correlation with this story and our calling as followers of Jesus.
+In Smallfoot, I saw a correlation with this story and our calling as followers of Jesus.
 Not just the love, sacrifice, generosity and integrity that the Lord desires from us, but also the direct message of “do not be afraid.”
-Dove invites you to enjoy this movie with an enthusiastic conversation about how beautifully the filmmakers have portrayed the specific teachings of Jesus himself!
-And the cast is top drawer, delivering this message through the voices of Channing Tatum, James Corden, Zendaya, Common and Danny DeVito.
+Dove invites you to enjoy this movie with a conversation about how – perhaps unintentionally – the filmmakers portrayed Jesus’ teachings.
+The cast is top drawer, delivering this message through the voices of Channing Tatum, James Corden, Zendaya, Common and Danny DeVito.

 Our hero Migo (Channing Tatum) is the town cheerleader, overjoyed to be part of this coordinated brother-and-sisterhood of unity.
 Through an ironic mishap, Migo encounters a human explorer (of sorts), and the mysterious legend of the Smallfoot is solved!
 Migo has seen an actual Smallfoot creature, and he can’t wait to tell his whole world.
 But of course, what he finds is fear-driven rejection, and he must stand up for his truth.
 Even when he is banished.